yatin1106/Income-Tax-Calculator/README.md

-# Install gradio (run once in Colab)

 import gradio as gr

 def calculate_tax_new_regime(salary, pf, gratuity, medical, other_income, manual_deductions, apply_cess):
-    """Calculate tax using simplified Indian NEW tax regime slabs.
-    All inputs accepted in rupees. manual_deductions is a number user enters."""

-    # --- Defensive conversions: ensure numbers (treat None/empty as 0)
     try:
         salary = float(salary or 0)
         pf = float(pf or 0)